tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 Null literal can only be used in the following expressions: `eq`, `in`.
 The `eq` operation results in `true` if both sides are null values and `false` otherwise.
-For other operations the error is raised for null literal and behavior is undefined for null-value properties (any comparison operation will result in `false`).
+For other operations, the error is raised for null literal and behavior is undefined for null-value properties (any comparison operation results in `false`).
 Null value precedes non-null value in the sort order (occurs, for example, if sorting by a property is applied when getting a list of events).

 Time Series Insights supports the following **boolean logical expressions**: